nekrassov01/Pasm/README.md

 C:\Pasm       outline.yml
 ```

-If the target vpc and subnets already exists, overwrite `VpcId` and `AssciationSubnetId`.
+If the target vpc and subnets already exists, overwrite `VpcId` and `AssociationSubnetId`.

 ```ps1
 $param = @{